 Both plugins support CDN functionality.

-The main reasons Naiba replaced WP Super Cache with WP Rocket are: WP Super Cache settings are still somewhat complex, such as the previously mentioned issue withWP Super Cache and Tencent CDN caching commenter information(the trigger for changing cache plugins).
-Then, WP Rocket was discovered.
-After using it, it was found that WP Rocket's settings interface is very simple, visually appealing, caching works effectively, and it supports caching Google Analytics code.
-Additionally, there is a subconscious preference for paid plugins.
+The main reasons Naiba replaced WP Super Cache with WP Rocket are: WP Super Cache settings are still a bit complex, such as the previously mentionedWP Super Cache and Tencent CDN caching commenter informationissue (the reason for changing cache plugins), and then discovering WP Rocket.
+After using it, it was found that WP Rocket's settings interface is very simple, pleasing to the eye, caching works, and it also supports Google Analytics code caching.
+Additionally, there is some subconscious bias towards paid plugins.

 Popular WordPress Caching Plugins

-Of course, there are many caching plugins on the WordPress platform, the most famous being WP Super Cache and W3 Total Cache.
-Others include Hyper Cache, WP Fastest Cache, etc.
+Of course, there are many caching plugins on the WordPress platform, the most famous being WP Super Cache and W3 Total Cache, others include Hyper Cache, WP Fastest Cache, etc.

 Tips for Optimizing WordPress Website Speed